pactflow/ci-cd-workshop/workshop/05_verifying_feature_pacts.md

 ### Expected state by the end of this step

-* A `feat/new-field` pact in Pactflow that has a successful verification result from the `master` provider.
+* A `feat/new-field` pact in Pactflow that has successful verification results from a version of the provider that has both `master` and `prod` tags.

 ### Conclusion